 Generally speaking, home values increase slowly over a long enough time period.
 If you sell soon after buying, you may not get much – if any – appreciation.

 •So how long should you own a home?
-As long as possible.
-I tell most clients that planning to own 5-7 years is a good idea, but longer is even better.
+We tell most clients that buying a home you plan to own 5-7 years is a good idea.

 “Owning” includes being a landlord and renting the property out if you wish to buy another home later and are able to do so without selling.

 It is never too early to involve a real estate pro.
-I have been brought into the picture at various times during the buying process, but the truth is, the earlier the better.
+We have been brought into the picture at various times during the buying process, but the truth is, the earlier the better.

-Clients get the most out of a really good consultant during initial conversations, where the consultant can get a really clear picture of what it is you are looking for, what you want to avoid, and what should be done next.
+Clients get the most out of a really good consultant when they utilize them through all stages of buying.
+Initial conversations are where the Realtor can get a really clear picture of what it is you are looking for, what you want to avoid, and what should be done next.

 If you are further along in the process, that is fine.
 Be prepared to communicate as much as possible about what you are thinking and what you have been researching.

 Do not keep any question to yourself at any point.
 A good real estate agent will give you an answer happily.